logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 outside of OMSSS uploaded using the PMHC MDS Survey Specification.
 (See `YES Invitation Data Specification <https://docs.pmhc-mds.com/projects/data-specification-yes-invitation/en/v1/>`_ and `Survey Specification <https://docs.pmhc-mds.com/projects/data-specification-survey/en/v1/>`_).

-The resulting file can be uploaded.
+The data is extracted in the `Survey Specification <https://docs.pmhc-mds.com/projects/data-specification-survey/en/v1/>`_ format and can therefore be reuploaded.

 .. _data-extract-all-specifications: